NWChemEx/NWChemEx/docs/source/installation/building.rst

     -the-command-line>`_).

-For finer-grained control over the build we direct the reader to the more thorough CPP build instructions located `here <https://cmakepackagingproject .readthedocs.io/en/latest/end_user/quick_start.html>`_ and note that NWChemEx depends on several other projects:
+For finer-grained control over the build we direct the reader to the more thorough CMakePP build instructions located `here <https://cmakepackagingproject .readthedocs.io/en/latest/end_user/quick_start.html>`_ and note that NWChemEx depends on several other projects: